A Mass is celebrated at the historic Chapel of St. Peter in Harpers Ferry on Sundays at 9:30am for tourists visiting the Harpers Ferry National Park.

 - Weddings at St. Peter’s are permitted only on Friday evenings (scheduled to begin between 4:00 and 7:00 p.m.) or on Saturday (scheduled from 8:00 a.m. and no later than 2:00 a p.m.).
 This is due to the fact that the chapel is open to the public on a restricted basis.

 - Neither party to the marriage may have previously been married.
 If either party has been previously married, you must arrange a meeting with your pastor (not the pastor of St. James) to consider the possible application for a declaration of nullity (i.e. an annulment) for the previous marriage.

 - All necessary paperwork must be filed a minimum of six weeks prior to the wedding date.
 Without this paperwork, the wedding may not go forward at St. Peter’s.

-If you meet the above requirements, you may contact the Director of Family Life and Marriage at St. James by sending an email to firstname.lastname@example.org or phoning 304-725-5558.
+If you meet the above requirements, you may contact the Director of Family Life and Marriage at St. James by sending an email to firstname.lastname@example.org or call our Parish Office at 304-725-5558.